South Xixi Wetland station

 South Xixi Wetland (西溪湿地南 (西溪濕地南)) is a metro station of Line 3 of Hangzhou Metro in China, which opened on 10 June 2022.
 It is located in Xihu District of Hangzhou, adjacent to the Xixi National Wetland Park.
 Here Line 3 splits into two directions.
 The mainline heading toward Hangzhou West railway station in Yuhang District while the branch stretches into Xiaoheshan Higher Education Park in Xihu District.

+Station layout

+South Xixi Wetland has two levels: a concourse, and two island platforms with four tracks for line 3.
+The inner side tracks will be used for Line 14 in the future.

+Design

+South Xixi Wetland Station is themed of "Wetland Scenery" (湿地风光), combining a pond-shaped suspended ceiling with organic linear columns to showcase the natural network of waterways in the wetland.
+This design enhances the open space of the station hall, creating an artistic ambiance reminiscent of ink-wash paintings.